ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/manipulation.md

 /tf_static
 ```

-- OpenManipulator in Gazebo is controllered by ROS message.
+- OpenMANIPULATOR in Gazebo is controllered by ROS message.
 For example, to use below command make publish joint position (radian).

 ```bash
 $ rostopic pub /om_with_tb3/joint4_position/command std_msgs/Float64 "data: -0.21" --once